pjdpaulsagnik/springboot-fotographia365/README.md

 The Back-end of the Application of how the API's are connecting both the Front-End as well as the Database is written under this framework - Spring Boot.
 Database - Mysql

+Folder Name Should be changed to -> ## spring-boot-jwt-jpa-master else STS won't read the Project

 # API Testing

 ## Login API Check